DanielBrunnsaker/ProtPredict/README.md

 <Write the shell command as well>

+Running the commands will produce three files. `name.txt`, containing all the positive examples used in the search. `name_features.txt`, containing the matrix of binary features (covering the positive examples). `name_expl.txt`, containing the accompanying logic programs for each feature.

 Alternatively, the data/feature-sets accompanied with explanatory logic programs can be found in intermediateData/generated_features and intermediateData/generated_datasets (make sure to unzip the files first).

 # Model training & analysis